EMDR Therapy Training 2025

 EMDR Therapy training designed to meet the needs of New Zealand’s mental health practitioners.
 This comprehensive training is aligned with the principles of Te Tiriti o Waitangi and tailored to New Zealand’s unique culture and environment.

-We are proud to be offering Aotearoa New Zealand’s first University-based postgraduate training in EMDR Therapy.
+We are proud to be offering Aotearoa New Zealand’s first University-based postgraduate training in EMDR Therapy: Postgraduate Certificate in Health Sciences endorsed in EMDR.
 It comprises:

-In 2024 – Special Topic 1: Eye Movement Desensitisation and Reprocessing (PSME455)
+In 2025 – EMDR Therapy Basic Training.
+Eye Movement Desensitisation and Reprocessing (PSME455)

 PSME455 is a 30-point paper studied part-time over one year.
 It covers the internationally recognised EMDR Therapy Basic Training curriculum (Parts 1 & 2), with some expansion of the topics and with increased contact time for the lectures and practicums.
 Taught through flexible distance learning, the recorded live interactive lectures can be watched repeatedly as and when suits you.
 The PSME455 course will include online lectures plus two block courses of 2 and a half days each, held in Wellington.
 It will use a cyclical teaching approach with theory informing practice and practice informing theory.